-The Iguazú National Park, located in the northeastern tip of Argentina, is situated on a basaltic line spanning the border with Brazil.
-The semicircular waterfall at the heart of this site is made up of many cascades producing vast sprays of water and is one of the most spectacular waterfalls in the world.
+Iguazú National Park, located in the northeastern tip of Argentina, is on a basaltic line spanning the border with Brazil.
+Iguazú Falls, the semicircular waterfall at the heart of this site, comprises many cascades producing vast sprays of water and is one of the most spectacular waterfalls in the world.

-The Iguazú National Park is a World Heritage property of approximately 67,000 ha (165,500 acres) located in Misiones Province in the northeastern tip of Argentina and bordering the Brazilian state of Parana to the north.
-Iguazú National Park, jointly with its sister Iguaçu National Park in Brazil, is among the world's visually and acoustically most stunning natural sites for its massive waterfalls.
-It was inscribed on the World Heritage List in 1984.
+Iguazú National Park, jointly with its sister Iguaçu National Park in Brazil, is among the world's visually and acoustically most stunning natural sites because of its massive waterfalls.
+UNESCO inscribed it as a World Heritage Site in 1984.

-Around 2000 plant species, including some 80 tree species have been suggested to occur in the property along with around 400 bird species, including the elusive Harpy Eagle.
-The parks are also home to some several wild cat species and rare species such as the broad-snouted Caiman.
+Around 2000 plant species, including some 80 tree species, have been suggested to occur on the property, along with about 400 bird species, including the elusive Harpy Eagle.
+The parks also have wild cats and rare species, such as the broad-snouted Caiman.

-Today, the parks are mostly surrounded by a landscape that has been strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of both industrial and small-scale agriculture, plantation forestry for pulp and paper and rural settlements.
+Today, the parks are mostly surrounded by a landscape strongly altered due to heavy logging, both historically and into the present, the intensification and expansion of industrial and small-scale agriculture, plantation forestry for pulp and paper, and rural settlements.